"Change will happen to you, or by you. Strategy is what will set the direction for that change."

 She is also a widely collected contemporary painter, whose work encompasses both representational and abstract elements in energetic and vibrant interpretations of the impressionists and great masters.
 She is currently represented by the Winkel Gallery.

-Before adeo, Tracey founded Fastspot, a Baltimore-based digital agency known for website design and development on behalf of clients like Yale, the International Spy Museum and the Walters Art Museum, in 2000.
+Before adeo, Tracey founded Fastspot, a Baltimore-based digital agency known for website design and development on behalf of clients including Yale, the International Spy Museum and the Walters Art Museum, in 2000.
 Before her exit in 2020, Tracey built and grew the company to national prominence, picking up more than 20 Webby Awards and nominations, recognition as an Ernst & Young Entrepreneur of the Year Finalist – and a personal reputation for pushing boundaries and motivating teams along the way.

 An accomplished writer and speaker, Tracey’s work and insights have been featured at NYC's 2001 Flash Forward conference, where her interactive project "Memoire," which later won the coveted Flash Film Award in Amsterdam, premiered.
 She was a 2010 SXSW panelist on one of the event’s most talked about presentations: “We F*cked Up.
 Now What?
 Exploring Failure with Happy Cog and Friends.”
 Recent presentations include "Become a Storymaker" at Confab London and the closing keynote "Designers (Should) Run the World" at the UCDA conference in Maryland.
 Her experience and insights at the intersection of business strategy, human psychology and creative expression have been published and shared widely.